Oldham Mumps railway station

-Oldham Mumps was a railway station, opened in 1847, which served the town of Oldham, Greater Manchester, England.
-The station was a primary station located on the Oldham Loop Line 7+1/2 mi northeast of Manchester Victoria.
+Oldham Mumps was a railway station, opened in 1847, which served the town of Oldham, Greater Manchester, England, on the Oldham Loop Line 7+1/2 mi northeast of Manchester Victoria.
 At the time of closure, it was operated and managed by Northern Rail.

 The station, and the Oldham Loop Line were closed in October 2009 for conversion into a Manchester Metrolink tram line, renamed as the Oldham and Rochdale Line (ORL) and the station was demolished in 2010.
 Between 2012, and 2014, a temporary tram stop operated on the site of the station, until this was closed and replaced by a permanent tram stop a short distance away.

 The name of the station survives in the present Oldham Mumps tram stop which is located a short distance north of the former railway station, on the realigned track of the Oldham town centre tram line.

 History

 Railway station (1847–2009)

 Oldham Mumps railway station opened on 1 November 1847 to serve the town of Oldham.
 The station was a primary station located on the Oldham Loop Line 7+1/2 mi northeast of Manchester Victoria.

 The name of the station is taken from its situation within the Mumps area of Oldham, which itself probably derived from the archaic word "mumper", slang for a beggar.

 The first railway to reach Oldham was a branch line which opened in March 1842, constructed by the Manchester and Leeds Railway (M&LR).
 This line ran from a junction at Middleton, from the Manchester to Leeds line which had opened the previous year, to Oldham Werneth railway station: Oldham Werneth was located inconveniently at the edge of the town centre, so in 1847, the line was extended one mile to Oldham Mumps station.
 By this time the Manchester and Leeds Railway had become part of the Lancashire and Yorkshire Railway (LYR).

 In August 1863, a six-mile (10 km) extension was opened from Oldham Mumps to Rochdale, also connecting to the Manchester-Leeds line, effectively creating a loop from Middleton to Rochdale.

 The line between Middleton and Oldham was steeply inclined and therefore difficult to work; until 1854 the line had been cable-worked.
-In 1873, the LYR obtained an act to build a more direct, and less steeply inclined line between Oldham and Manchester, running via Failsworth, and joining the Manchester-Leeds line at Thorpes Bridge Junction.
+The LYR obtained the Lancashire and Yorkshire Railway (New Works and Additional Powers) Act 1873 (36 & 37 Vict. c. clxxix) to build a more direct, and less steeply inclined line between Oldham and Manchester, running via Failsworth, and joining the Manchester-Leeds line at Thorpes Bridge Junction.
 This line was opened in May 1880, therefore completing what became known as the Oldham Loop Line.
 The original line from Middleton to Oldham closed in 1964.

 In 1957, the main station building was rebuilt by British Railways.
 This building was later demolished in the 1990s, and the station facilities were concentrated on the main island platform, which was reached by an underpass.
 The station was reached across the dual-carriageway Oldham bypass, a difficult walk from the town centre.